Sailing route Zadar/Sukošan

 Skradin, Kornati, & back

-This route packs full your sailing week with all the best that the northern Dalmatian coast has to offer.
+This sailing route from Zadar and the nearby marina of Sukošan packs full your sailing week with all the best that the northern Dalmatian coast has to offer.
 The sailing is exciting, winding through narrow channels upstream to the Krka National Park, as well as exploring the Šibenik archipelago and navigating through the Kornati National Park.
 There are plenty of opportunities to stop, swim and enjoy the most of the Adriatic.

 On the way, you pass through some beautiful ancient towns, full of history, culture and amazing architecture.
 Nestled in a bend of the River Krka, Skradin is a small town with a huge history.
 If time allows, persuade your skipper to let you spend a little time in Šibenik.
 The old town is a delightful maze of winding polished limestone streets and there are plenty of forts and UNESCO sites to see.